The London Archives: History

-London Metropolitan Archives in its current form is essentially an amalgamation of four separate bodies.
-The first three were the London County Record Office, the London County Council Members Library and the Middlesex County Record Office, which merged in 1965 to form the Greater London Record Office and History Library (GLRO).
-The GLRO was rebranded as London Metropolitan Archives in 1997, and took over the former Corporation of London Record Office (CLRO) in 2005.
+The London Archives is an amalgamation of several separate bodies.
+The London County Record Office, the London County Council Members Library, and the Middlesex County Record Office merged in 1965 to form the Greater London Record Office and History Library (GLRO).
+The GLRO was rebranded as the London Metropolitan Archives in 1997, and took over the former Corporation of London Record Office in 2005 and the former Guildhall Library Manuscripts and Prints and Maps sections in 2009.
+It was rebranded again, becoming The London Archives in August 2024.

 London County Record Office

 Until 1889, London was still the area within the walled city; to the south of the river was Surrey and Kent and to the north of the city's limits was Middlesex.
 These areas, however, had become densely populated and, given the sphere of influence of the city, traditional boundaries were no longer practical.
 The County of London was created and controlled by the newly formed London County Council, which took over many of the duties of its predecessor the Metropolitan Board of Works.
 It was the records of these bodies and similar groups such as the London School Board and Metropolitan Asylums Board that would form the nucleus of the London County Record offices holdings, which were based at County Hall on the south bank of the River Thames.

 As well as the official records that the council generated, they also began to accept deposits of records fundamental to London's history, such as copies of memorials from the Middlesex Deeds Register, diocesan and parish records and records of charities such as the Foundling Hospital.
-Under the Public Records Act 1958, the record office became recognised as a place of deposit for public records.
+Under the Public Records Act 1958, the record office became recognised as a place of deposit for public records relating to the London area, including hospitals and courts.

 Since the creation of the London County Council there had been a record keeper in the Clerks Department who held custody of the documents.
 By the 1930s they had established individual departmental record rooms staffed by record assistants working under the general supervision of the Record Keeper.
 Finally, in 1953 the position of Head Archivist and Librarian was created.